General Eligibility Requirements

 - The essay must focus on some aspect of literary or cultural theory (i.e., on a particular theoretical problem or theorist, or on an innovative application of theory to an interpretative problem).

 - The applicant must be enrolled as a full-time graduate student in English at UNT during the academic year in which the award is given.
-He or she must also meet the minimum entrance and continuing academic performance standards of the College of Arts and Sciences and Department of English in effect at the time of the award.
+He or she must also meet the minimum entrance and continuing academic performance standards of the College of Liberal Arts and Social Sciences and Department of English in effect at the time of the award.